-There are 6 km of lit trails for night skiing from dusk until 9:30pm every night of the week.
+There are 6 km of lit trails for night skiing from dusk until 9:30pm every night.
 Lit trails are Mickey Olsen loop, Evelyn’s Choice, Dynamite, Titan, the terrain park, and the stadium.

-Dogs are permitted only on the dog specific loop: Roadway Ramble, Easy Al’s and BCIT Connector – Short Hop, Ellie’s.
+Dogs are permitted only on the dog-friendly trails: Roadway Ramble, Easy Al’s, BCIT, Short Hop, and Ellie’s.
 The parking lot and stadium area is a mandatory on-leash area.
 Our complete Dog Policy can be viewed here, and the Dog Map can be viewed here.

 The Ole Sandberg cabin is 2.5 km from the parking area, at the junction of Main Loop, Log Roller, and Creek Crawl.
-It’s situated so that several different loops can be skied from its location.
 The cabin is heated with a wood stove and has a covered porch.
-An outhouse is located close by.
+An outhouse is located behind the hut.
 First aid supplies and equipment (toboggan) are stored at the cabin as well.
 The cabin is not intended for overnight use.

 You are responsible for your own safety when skiing the Macpherson trails.
 You can help yourself and others by carrying a cellular phone and being able to describe where your location.
 Should a situation arise where you or someone else requires assistance, contact Revelstoke Search and Rescue.
 They can be reached through the RCMP by calling 911.
 Revelstoke Search and Rescue is a volunteer group that maintains a snowmobile with a toboggan, and have members trained in first aid.
 Call ahead to the hospital, 250-837-2131, to let them know you are coming.